Aurangabad Maharashtra, India Travel Guide

 Lush landscapes, waterfalls near caves.
 Fewer tourists, quieter experiences, potential for lower prices.

-Rain can disrupt travel plans.
+Rain can interrupt travel plans.
 High humidity.

 Higher prices for accommodation and flights.
 Larger crowds at popular attractions.